-I use MAGIX Music Maker Premium for a vast majority of my editing.
-Some I do in other programs, but those are mainly things like Audacity and Melodyne for additional editing.
-I also dabble in LMMS and I occasionally use BeepBox for its unique effects.
+Recent alum of MAGIX Music Maker, moving onto FL Studio.
+Sometimes I use other programs, but those are mainly things like Audacity and Melodyne for additional editing.
+I also occasionally use BeepBox for its unique effects.

 I have a Yamaha DGX-230 keyboard that I use as live input for my synths, as well as for its great presets.
 I have an additional Yamaha above it that, while in comparison is practically a toy, has some great lo-fi sounds I love to sample.